 Vocational aim in education has its own importance bur man does not live by bread alone.
 Education must take into consideration the entire personality of the pupil and not one segment of it.
 Man has to develop himself aesthetically, intellectually, morally, physically, socially and vocationally.
-The University Education Commission, 1948-49, has very rightly observed, "if we wish to bring about a savage upheaval in our society, a Rakshas Raj, all that we need to do is to give vocational and technical education to starve the spirit.
-We will have number of scientists without conscience, technicians without taste, who find a void within themselves, a moral vacuum and a desperate need to substitute something, anything for their lost endeavour and purpose."
-This underlines that vocational aspect should not be a t the cost of character aspect.
-This statement does not reject the vocational aim.
+The University Education Commission, 1948- 49, has very rightly observed, -if we wish to bring about a savage upheaval in our society, a Rakshas Raj, all that we need to do is to give vocational and technical education to starve the spirit.
+We will have number of scientists without conscience, technicians without taste, who find a void within themselves, a moral vacuum and a desperate need to substitute something, anything for their lost endeavour and purpose.
+This underlines that vocational aim.
 It emphasises that character aim should not be ignored.

-Nehru stated, "Education has mainly two aspects, the cultural aspect which makes a person glow, and the productive aspect which makes a person do things.
+Nehru stated, -Education has mainly two aspects, the cultural aspect which makes a person glow, and the productive aspect which makes a person do things.
 Both are essential.
-Everybody should be a producer as well as a good citizen and not a sponge on another person even though the other person may be one's own husband or wife."
+Everybody should be a producer as well as a good citizen and not a sponge on another person even though the other person may be one's own husband or wife.

-1.4 RELATIONSHIP BETWEEN PHILOSOPHY AND EDUCATION
+RELATIONSHIP BETWEEN PHILOSOPHY AND EDUCATION